Steph375/PawnsGame/README.md

 * In this project, we created the model and a textual view for a two player game called PawnsBoard.
   In our model, the board is represented by a 2D array of Cell objects, which have behavior visible through the public interface BoardCell, which the Cell class implements.
-These objects keep track of the Player in possession of the cell, the number of pawns in the cell, and the card placed in the cell.
+These objects keep track of the player in possession of the cell, the number of pawns in the cell, and the card placed in the cell.
 * The game is played using cards, specifically the PawnCard class with behavior made public by implementing the Card interface.